TinuJijo/BI-PROJECTS/Power BI - PlantCo Performance Analysis: A Dynamic Reporting Solution/README.md

 # PlantCo Performance Analysis: A Dynamic Reporting Solution

 ## Project Overview
 This Power BI project showcases the development of a dynamic and interactive performance report for a fictional company, PlantCo.
 The report empowers users to analyze key business metrics, including sales, gross profit, and quantity, on both a year-to-date and prior-year-to-date basis.
-Leveraging switch measures and conditional formatting, the report provides a clear and concise overview of performance trends, highlighting areas of growth and potential concern.
+Leveraging switch measures and conditional formatting, the report provides a clear and concise overview of performance trends, highlighting areas of growth and potential concern

 https://github.com/user-attachments/assets/94fab8f3-1a0a-4cfb-a30b-34f381a48567